waku-org/docs.waku.org/docs/guides/run-nwaku-node.md

 ```

 :::tip
-For more advanced configurations like enabling other protocols or maintaining a consistent `PeerID`, have a look at the [Node Configuration Methods](/guides/reference/node-config-methods) guide.
+To learn how to customise the configuration of a `nwaku` node, have a look at the [Node Configuration Methods](/guides/reference/node-config-methods) and [Node Configuration Options](/guides/reference/node-config-options) guides.
 :::

 ## Bootstrap the Node